foundata/hugo-theme-govanity/README.md

 > ℹ️ **Heads-up:** Exact host + path matters to the Go toolchain.
 Use HTTPS and avoid extra path segments in `baseURL`.
 Do not forget the trailing slash.

+> ⚠ Easy adaption of the optics is not implemented yet (see [Issues](https://github.com/foundata/hugo-theme-govanity/issues)).
+Coming releases will provide sane defaults and config options in this regard, stay tuned.

 ## Usage<a id="usage"></a>